JesusValera/berlin-anmeldung/README.md

 composer install
 ```

 3. Duplicate the `config/default.php` file into a new one with `config/default.php` name.
-You can modify the content of this new file.
+You can modify the content of
+   this new file.

 4. Run the project

 ```bash
 php anmeldung
 ```

+#### Disclaimer

+> 💡 There is a 'post-install-cmd' script in `composer.json`, this command should create automatically a `drivers`
+> folder in the root of the project, if it doesn't work take a look to the Panther documentation to install those
+> drivers in your computer locally (depending on your SO) [here](https://github.com/symfony/panther#installing-chromedriver-and-geckodriver)

 ### Project structure